blazer502/FAST25_SODE/README.md

 #### Build and Setup Computational Storage Device Emulator

 First, modify the following option to reserve physical memory to bind specific memory to the node used for emulation.
-This configuration assume 192GB memory from the offset 192GB is reserved.
+This configuration assumes 192GB memory from the offset 192GB is reserved.
 You can modify the setup:
 ```
 # memmap=<memory size>\\<memory offset>
 GRUB_CMDLINE_LINUX="... memmap=192G\\192G intremap=off intel_iommu=off"